soler2000/RevCam/README.md

 and ZeroCam NoIR modules—is connected, the application exposes lens controls alongside the resolution picker.
 Use the **Lens** menu to keep the driver defaults, enable single-shot or continuous autofocus, or set a manual focus position so supported modules can be tuned directly from RevCam.
+If the Picamera2 build on your system does not expose autofocus controls RevCam keeps the menu at the driver defaults to avoid presenting unsupported options.

 ## Project layout